-The Staff Team The registered office is based in County Durham covering a wide geographical area across the North East, from Northumberland down to North Yorkshire and from the coast across to Cumbria.
+The Staff Team The registered office is based in Staffordshire covering a wide geographical area across the West Midlands.
 The Supervising Social Workers & Support Team, and Carer Recruitment Officer can work remotely to ensure that we meet the needs of our foster carers and children and young people.
 All our Social Workers hold recognised professional social work qualifications and are registered with Social Work England.
-The Regional Director The Regional Director has a key strategic role and is responsible for developing and managing all aspects of fostering resources and support functions in all registrations within their allocated region.
-The Regional Director supervises the Registered Manager and supports them in delivering a high-quality service demonstrated by the results of external inspections, stakeholder feedback (Local Authorities, carers, children and young people), internal audits and key performance indicators.
+The Regional Director The Regional Director has a key strategic role and is responsible for developing and managing all aspects of fostering resources and support functions in all registrations within their allocated region (Midlands).
+The Regional Director supports the Registered Manager in delivering a high-quality service demonstrated by the results of external inspections, stakeholder feedback (Local Authorities, carers, children and young people), internal audits and key performance indicators.
 The Regional Director ensures that operating objectives and standards of performance are understood and owned by the whole staff team, seeking to continuously improve performance across all areas of service delivery and delivering aspirational outcomes for children and young people.
-The Registered Manager The Registered Manager is responsible for the overall operation of the agency, including the supervision of the Team Manager, Senior Social Workers, Office Manager and the Carer Recruitment Officer.
+The Registered Manager The Registered Manager is responsible for the overall operation of the agency, including the supervision of the Team Managers.
 The Registered Manager is responsible for producing the agency's business plan, achieving business objectives and maintaining budgetary control of the agency.
 They are also involved with the development and implementation of the strategic aims and objectives of the organisation and meet monthly with Senior Managers and Directors.
 The Registered Manager ensures that all practice is in accordance with agency policy and procedures, and contributes to the review and updating of these.
 They oversee the completion of ongoing auditing and monitoring of the service to ensure the fostering service is of the highest standard.
 The Registered Manager monitors and advises on serious complaints and allegations and ensures the appropriate procedures are followed and safeguards are in place.
-The Team Manager The Team Manager has line management and supervisory responsibly for the agency's Supervising Social Workers.
+The Team Manager The Team Manager has line management and supervisory responsibility for the agency's Supervising Social Workers.
 The Team Manager oversees the day to day support offered to the agency's foster carers and fostered children and makes case decisions accordingly as part of this.
 The Team Manager oversees the matches undertaken on fostered children referred to the agency, along with supporting positive outcomes being achieved for all children placed.
 In conjunction with the Registered Manager the Team Manager undertakes auditing, ensures compliance with the Fostering Regulations and Guidance, and strives to achieve good outcomes for children.
-The Team Manager oversees the assessment and review of the agency's prospective and existing foster carers. < Please remove this section if it doesn't exist in your agency.> Supervising Social Workers (SSWs) The SSWs have responsibility for the assessment, support, supervision and annual review of foster carers.
+Supervising Social Workers (SSWs) The SSWs have responsibility for the assessment, support, supervision and annual review of foster carers.
 In addition, they work in close partnership with the Looked After Children's Social Worker and will attend Looked After Reviews and Personal Education Plan (PEP) meetings with the foster carer to ensure the very best outcomes are achieved for children placed with our carers.
 SSWs are responsible for monitoring the continuous professional development and training of foster carers.
 They ensure that all foster carers complete the Training, Support and Development.